adritasharma/aws-ai/README.md

 We are using data from the summer olympics.
 This data contains more than 2000 rows where each row is a single country in a single olympic game.

 ![image](https://github.com/user-attachments/assets/2460b111-f271-405f-aadd-4432df8c6d65)

+### 3. Reshape the Data
+In this case, data is clean, sometimes we need to modify the data to keep it in single row.
+We will use Atheles and Prev Medals column to predict how many medals a team will win.

+### 4. Clean the Data

+Make sure our data is ready for Machine Learning.
+In this case, lot of data contains missing value.
+So